risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 ### Install Apache Superset

 To install Apache Superset, follow the guide on [Installing locally using Docker Compose](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose#installing-superset-locally-using-docker-compose).
-This tutorial will go over how to install the database driver in Docker so we recommend installing using Docker Compose.
+This tutorial will cover how to install the database driver in Docker, so we recommend installing it using Docker Compose.

 ## Establish the connection between Superset and RisingWave

 ### Add the sqlalchemy-risingwave driver

 Install the `sqlalchemy-risingwave` driver within the Docker containers for Superset.
-The general steps are outlined in the [Adding new database drivers in Docker](https://superset.apache.org/docs/databases/docker-add-drivers/#2-install-mysql-driver) guide.
+The [Adding new database drivers in Docker](https://superset.apache.org/docs/databases/docker-add-drivers/#2-install-mysql-driver) guide outline the general steps.

 1. Create `requirements-local.txt`:
 ```shell